TanyaTandon/Kickstarter-project/README.md

 # Icebox

-***Epic 1 :*** Develop a recommendation bar to suggest alterante goals and alternate completion dates for success of the projects
+***Epic 1 :*** Develop a recommendation bar to suggest alternate goals and alternate completion dates for success of the projects
 - **Story 1:** Integrate the model with this functionality
 - **Story 2:** Integrate the UI with this functionality